What is Web Hosting? A Beginners Guide for 2023

 A Word on Pricing: So Many Options!

-As a beginner, it’s really important to keep things simple and affordable.
+As a beginner looking at web domains and hosting, it’s really important to keep things simple and affordable.

 Higher prices won’t really give you a better experience when you’re just starting out.
 Paying more for the top tier web hosting packages isn’t necessary.

 With the extra spend, you’re usually getting increased disk space for very large websites and faster computer processing to cater for high traffic.
 You simply don’t need those things as a beginner, and you can always upgrade in the future to cope with demand.

 Basic hosting shouldn’t cost more than $30-50 during year one (many companies have special offers).
 Year two onwards could see the price rising to $50-$70.
 Check the small print and be sure you know what the second year or renewal fee is going forwards.

 If you’re looking to create a simple business or personal website, you might find more user friendly options than traditional hosting.
 Services like Squarespace offer turnkey websites with drag-and-drop builders.
 No coding or complex setup required, and the hosting is built into the price of the package.

 If you feel like those sorts of services might get a little restrictive in the future, then try looking for “Wordpress Hosting” from one of the big providers.

 WordPress is a powerful website builder and content management system.
 It’s easy to use, powers much of the modern internet, and comes pre-installed on many hosting packages.

 If you’re looking specifically to build and host an eCommerce website, then we’d recommend one of two options.
 Either start our with a WordPress site, using the ‘WooCommerce’ shop building plugin, or go straight to Shopify – the world’s best eCommerce web shop builder.